 October 15, 2021

 Sweetest Day is October 16th.
 And 2021 marks the 100th Anniversary of Sweetest Day.
-Traditionally, it is the third Saturday in October, but some people say they have never heard of it.
+Traditionally, it is the third Saturday in October, but some people have never heard of it.
 Sweetest Day is primarily celebrated in the Midwest, parts of the Northeast, and in Florida.
 It has jokingly been referred to as a "Hallmark holiday," or as a second Valentine’s Day with the emphasis being a special day to honor the men in your life.
-The first Sweetest Day was on October 10, 1921, in Cleveland, when a committee of 12 major candy makers distributed over 20,000 boxes of candy to newsboys, orphans, old folks, and the poor in Cleveland.
+The first Sweetest Day was on October 10, 1921, in Cleveland, when a committee of twelve major candy makers distributed over 20,000 boxes of candy to newsboys, orphans, old folks, and the poor in Cleveland.

 Over the years, there were several attempts to popularize "Sweetest Day" in New York City as well as across the country, but it was only marginally successful.
 On September 25, 1937, The New York Times reported that The National Confectioners Association was pushing for Sweetest Day to be nationally accepted Mother's Day, Father's Day, and St. Valentine's Day.
-Today, however, Detroit and Cleveland are the biggest Sweetest Day cities.
+Today, however, Detroit and Cleveland are the largest Sweetest Day cities.

 Sweetest Day falls almost exactly between Father’s Day and Christmas.
 For some, Sweetest Day has become the twin brother of Valentine’s Day since the idea originally was for women to give their boyfriends or husbands small gifts to commemorate their love.
 Of course the most suggested gift for Sweetest Day was candy!